shamba-admin/shamba/README.md

 ### 1. Docker Setup

 1. Ensure that Docker is installed on your system.
 Check the [official documentation](https://docs.docker.com/get-docker/) for how to install Docker for your specific operating system.
-2. From the `shamba` directory, run the following command:
+2. In the terminal, from the `shamba` directory, run the following command:
 ```sh
 docker compose up
 ```
+Please note: the first time you run `docker compose up`, the command may take several minutes.
+Future runs of that command will be much faster.

-To use SHAMBA from within the Docker container, follow these steps:
+To use SHAMBA from within the Docker container, follow these steps in the terminal:

 1. Find the container ID of the running container: `docker ps`.
 Grab the ID of the `shamba-server` container.
 2. Run the following command: `docker exec -it <container-id> bash`